sachinrastogi12/KroopAI-Assignment/README.md

 -> npm start

-You will see a message "Express server started at port : 3000" ->so now open "http://localhost:3000" you will see 'Cannot GET /' i.e. everythings is completely fine ->now open "http://localhost:3000/book" here at this port you can add books as much as you want and press submit ->now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page
+You will see a message "Express server started at port : 3000" A). so now open "http://localhost:3000" you will see 'Cannot GET /' i.e. everythings is completely fine B). now open "http://localhost:3000/book" here at this port you can add books as much as you want and press submit C). now you will redirected to "http://localhost:3000/book/list" where you can list all the book you want with author name, year, number of copies available & here you can delete, update or go back to previous page

 # KroopAI-Assignment
-pacakeges installed - created npm init to get .json file now install the following packages - express, mongoose, express handlebars, nodemon
+1. pacakeges installed - created npm init to get .json file
+2. now install the following packages - express, mongoose, express handlebars, nodemon

 # Create Database

-Database Name : bookDB
+1. Database Name : bookDB
-Collection Name : books
+2. Collection Name : books

 #Make Connection
 Models->db.js